A History of Wofford, 1854-present

 The closing years of Dunlap’s tenure saw some exciting new institutional developments that helped bridge the gap between educational theory and action.
-The Space in The Mungo Center, established in 2010, focused on building upon a liberal arts foundation to help students develop an advanced set of professional skills desired by employers and valued in the marketplace.
+The Career Center, established in 2010, focused on building upon a liberal arts foundation to help students develop an advanced set of professional skills desired by employers and valued in the marketplace.
 The Center for Global and Community Engagement provided new perspectives on spiritual life and mutual understanding as well as new avenues of service to a hopeful city facing many challenges.
 The Center for Innovation and Learning supported the faculty with fresh ideas and added resources for the improvement of teaching.
 The college celebrated when in 2012, in Dunlap’s final year as president, Rachel Woodlee ’13 was awarded a Rhodes scholarship.

 On July 1, 2013, following a national search, Dr. Nayef H. Samhat became Wofford’s 11th president.
 He had been provost and professor of political science and international studies at Kenyon College since 2009.
 Samhat quickly embraced the college’s mission and led a strategic planning process that resulted in a new strategic vision for the college, “It’s Our Wofford.”
 At the same time that the college unveiled the new strategic vision, Samhat announced a gift from alumnus Jerry Richardson '59 to begin to implement a major component of the strategic vision, a new arts center.
 The Rosalind Sallenger Richardson Center for the Arts, which opened in 2017, filled a significant gap in the college’s fine arts offerings.
 A few weeks later, Richardson announced a subsequent gift, the Jerry Richardson Indoor Stadium.
 Opening in the fall of 2017, the new indoor stadium replaced Benjamin Johnson Arena as the home of men’s and women’s basketball and volleyball.
 The men’s basketball team won Southern Conference championships in 2010, 2011, 2014, 2015, and 2019, earning a spot in each of those years in the NCAA Division I tournament and bringing national attention to the college.
 In 2019, the team won a first-round game for the first time ever, capping one of its most successful seasons.